MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/hypercall-interface.md

 This register’s value is initially zero.

-On x86/x64, a non-zero value must be written to the Guest OS ID MSR before the hypercall code page can be enabled (see [Establishing the Hypercall Interface](#establishing-the-hypercall-interface)).
+On x86/x64, a non-zero value must be written to the Guest OS ID MSR before the hypercall code page can be enabled (see [Establishing the Hypercall Interface (x86/x64)](#establishing-the-hypercall-interface-x86x64)).
 If this register is subsequently zeroed, the hypercall code page will be disabled.

 On ARM64, a non-zero value must be written to the Guest OS ID MSR before hypercall codes can be invoked.
 The exception is the [HvCallSetVpRegisters](hypercalls/HvCallGetVpRegisters.md)/[HvCallGetVpRegisters](hypercalls/HvCallGetVpRegisters.md) hypercalls.
 Please see their respective documentation for more information.